Kozhikode: Shopping

+Gokulam Mall – A mid-sized shopping complex featuring multiple retail outlets, dining options, and a multiplex.

+Address Mall – A modern shopping destination with luxury brand stores, restaurants, and entertainment facilities.

+RP Mall – A popular retail and entertainment hub, featuring a mix of branded stores, food courts, and a cinema.

+Lulu Mall Kozhikode – Developed by LuLu Group International, this newly established mall in Mankavu is one of the largest retail projects in the region.
+It brings a world-class shopping experience with a variety of international brands, hypermarkets, and entertainment facilities.

+The emergence of these malls has significantly transformed Kozhikode's retail landscape, providing residents and visitors with modern shopping and leisure experiences.

 Music

 In addition to the Malabar Mahotsavam, the annual cultural fest of Kozhikode, every year since 1981 the Tyagaraja Aradhana Trust has been conducting a five-day music festival in honour of Tyagaraja.
 The festival is complete with the Uncchavritti, rendering of Divyanama kritis, Pancharatna Kritis, concerts by professional artistes and students of music from morning to late in the evening.

 Kozhikode has a tradition of Ghazal and Hindustani music appreciation.
 There are many Malayalam Ghazals.
 The late film director and play back singer M. S. Baburaj, from Kozhikode was influenced by Ghazal and Hindustani.